Chart Color Schemes

 Port Lincoln has limited levels of nearby infrastructure activity, ranking in the 18thth percentile nationally

-Area infrastructure changes significantly influence local performance.
-AreaSearch identified 12 projects likely impacting the area.
-Key projects are Port Lincoln Housing Strategy Implementation, 2025 Port Lincoln Master Plan, Eyre Peninsula Network Road Upgrades, and Port Lincoln Foreshore Redevelopment.
+Area performance is significantly influenced by local infrastructure changes.
+AreaSearch has identified 12 projects likely to impact the area.
+Key projects include Port Lincoln Housing Strategy Implementation, 2025 Port Lincoln Master Plan, Eyre Peninsula Network Road Upgrades, and Port Lincoln Foreshore Redevelopment.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.